 Throughout the decades, the original six principles: concentration, control, center, flow, precision and breathing and the equipment itself have retained the essence of Joseph and his wife Clara’s vision.
 Karen incorporates evidenced-based practice into her use of the Pilates technique to foster ease of movement with her clients.

 The links below will provided you with additional information about Joseph Pilates, his life, his work and subsequent generation of teachers:

 "Karen has been a tremendous asset in injury prevention.
 Before meeting Karen I suffered from a string of sports related injuries; she has been an incredible help - improving my flexibility, core strength and how my body moves."

 -- Adam R.

 Karen practices at One Bridge Street, Suite 82 in Irvington, NY.
 This studio space is on the Hudson river side of the Irvington Metro North train station.
 When approaching Irvington on route 9 (Broadway) turn West on to Main Street, go down to the bottom of the hill, then turn right and go over the tracks.
 One Bridge Street is the first set of converted factory buildings you'll see.
 Suite 82 is around the corner from the Greek restaurant, MP Taverna.
 The entrance is across from the train tracks, and is the first door on your right when heading south toward Scenic Hudson Park.
 There is ample parking near the river.
-Please be mindful of not using MTA parking.
+Please be mindful not to use MTA parking.